 Sound like your kind of thing?
 This is everything we know about Ghost of Tsushima so far.

-[Update: Ghost of Tsushima could release in 2020.
+[UPDATE: Ghost of Tsushima has been delayed.
 Read on to find out more.]

 Cut to the chase

 - What is it?
 A brand new PlayStation exclusive IP from Sucker Punch

 - When can I play it?
 July 17, 2020

 - What can I play it on?
 PS4

 Ghost of Tsushima was initally due to release on June 26, 2020, however Sony announced that the game has been delayed and will now release on July 17, 2020.